 Because tutoring is not regulated at a state or national level, both entry-level and experienced tutors have the option to choose from a range of tutoring certification programs to develop new skills and become certified.

-If you wish to study further and enhance your skills as a tutor, you may pursue basic and advanced certifications from the National Tutoring Association, College Reading and Learning Association, and the American Tutoring Association.
+If you wish to study further and enhance your skills as a tutor, you may pursue basic and advanced certifications from the National Tutoring Association and the College Reading and Learning Association.

 Comply with necessary tax laws.

 You will have to manage differing tax responsibilities, depending on the type of legal business structure you choose.
 When selecting your business structure, you should have educated yourself on the forms you will need and the types of taxes you must pay.

 With a partnership, S-corporation, and multiple member LLC, owners must report a share of the business taxable earnings on their personal returns.
 They are also responsible for paying the income tax on it.

 With a sole proprietorship or single-member LLC, your business will have to file business taxes as a sole proprietor.
 Sole proprietors use a Schedule C to separately report revenue, deductible business expenses, and net profit.

 With a corporate structure, your personal tax returns will not be affected as your business is seen as a separate legal entity that reports revenue and expenses with a Corporate Tax Return, Form 1120.
 Your business will have to pay the tax on profits, which are taxed at special rates that only apply to C-corporations.

 If you plan on working as an independent contractor, the Internal Revenue Service will consider you a small business owner.
 To ensure you keep track of your tutoring profits and expenses, record all transactions throughout the year.

 To ensure that your tutoring business is operating in the best financial state, you may need to obtain accounting software or hire an accountant.

 Accounting software.
 This software will help simplify accounting processes, such as expenses, tuition, payment processing, and reporting.
 There is a range of free accounting software.